govindansriram/qlite/README.md

    - first 4 bytes will hold the content length of the following message
    - ascii encoded error string
    - The connection will also automatically close

+## Protocol Request

+The first 4 bytes of every message are an uint32 segment detailing the size of the message (excluding these byte)

+After that the ascii name for one of 4 different functions should be present followed by a semicolon these are:
+1) PUSH: push to the queue can only be done by publishers
+2) SPOP: (short pop), pop from the queue if there is data to pop, else returns error
+3) LPOP: (long pop), polls the queue for data until it gets it for x amount of time, if request times out returns error
+4) LEN: gets the length of the queue

+### PUSH
+after the semicolon add the message you wish to store on the queue.
+No binary format is required, it is on the consumer to decipher it.

+### SPOP
+No data is needed after the semicolon

+### LPOP
+No data is needed after the semicolon

+### LEN
+No data is required after the semicolon

+## Protocol response

+The first 4 bytes of every message are an uint32 segment detailing the size of the message (excluding these byte) Following the message length, will be the ascii encoded string PASS or FAIL delimited by a semicolon

+### PUSH
+PASS: the position in the queue of the message, will come after the pass
+FAIL: an error message

+### SPOP
+PASS: the message on the queue
+FAIL: an error message

+### LPOP
+PASS: the message on the queue
+FAIL: an error message

+### LEN
+PASS: how many messages are left on the queue
+FAIL: an error message